Enx-dev/alx-pre_course/README.md

 # Alx Mentee #
-Week two project of the alx 12month Programme, see you at the end
+Week two project of the alx 12month Programme, see you at the end of it